EmranMR/tree-sitter-blade/README.md

 ## Folding

+The grammar is written in a way to support code folding.
+You write them in `queries/folds.scm`.

+As long as your editor supports `folds.scm` , you can easily write predicates to implement foldings.
+This will allow you to clear up clutter and focus on the feature you are working in hand.

+You can have a look into `queries/folds.scm`, which has the excerpts used to implement this feature in Nova.

-The grammar is written in a way so that you can easily add folding functionality.
-All you have to do is to mark the regions between `(directive_start)` and `(directive_end)`
+The following is a list of `nodes` that you need to capture to implement the folding

-You will need to first find out what capture groups your editor uses.
-I will add an example in `folds.scm` for your information once I write one for Nova.
+1. `(directive_start)` and `(directive_end)`
+2. `(bracket_start)` and `(bracket_end)`

+> Please note each **editor** uses it's own sets of
+> predicates/variables so you need to look into their documentation.

 ## Quick Note about `queries/` folder